Survarium (SURV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Survarium Historical Price

-According to the latest data gathered on Survarium live price page, the current price of Survarium is 0.00101352USD.
-The circulating supply of Survarium(SURV) is 1.00B SURV , giving it a market capitalization of $1.01M.
+According to the latest data gathered on Survarium live price page, the current price of Survarium is 0.00113847USD.
+The circulating supply of Survarium(SURV) is 1.00B SURV , giving it a market capitalization of $1.14M.

 The Survarium Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SURV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.